Hiba-Malkan/student-council/README.md

   <a href="#license">License</a>
 </p>

-A web application for managing student council operations, including clubs, competitions, meetings, duty rosters, announcements, discipline records, and gate pass requests.
-The system provides a role-based administrative dashboard for council members and a public-facing page listing active clubs, accessible without authentication.

 ## Overview

-The application centralizes administrative workflows that were previously handled through disconnected tools.
-Council members manage duty rosters, announcements, competitions, meetings, and discipline records through a single dashboard.
-Students access a public club listing and submit signups without requiring an account.
-Role-based permissions determine what each user can view and modify, enforced independently on both the frontend and the backend API.
+This web application provides a single system of record for council administration.
+Duty assignments, meeting schedules and minutes, gate pass requests, announcements, and discipline records are stored and managed in one place, with automated email notifications replacing manual follow-up.

+Permissions are defined as individual boolean fields on the Role model (`can_edit_duty_roster`, `can_schedule_meetings`, `can_manage_gatepass`, and so on) rather than hardcoded role names.
+Any role can be assigned any combination of permissions.
+Users without administrative permissions have read/signup-only access: viewing announcements, signing up for clubs and competitions, and submitting and tracking their own gate pass requests.

+Permissions are enforced on both the frontend and the backend API independently.
+The frontend check controls what is rendered; the backend check controls what is executed.

 ## Quick Start